 Title: AHEA: E-Journal of the American Hungarian Educators Association

-AHEA: An E-Journal of the American Hungarian Educators Association is a peer-reviewed electronic journal of scholarship in the humanities and social sciences published by the American Hungarian Educators Association (http://ahea.net ).
-It is an on-line full text and open-access journal at http://ahea.net/e-journal.
-The journal is annual, appearing in the fall.
-AHEA also may publish occasional special issues under the direction of a guest editor.
+AHEA: E-Journal of the American Hungarian Educators Association, an annual publication, appearing in the fall, is a peer-reviewed, no-fee open access electronic journal of scholarship in the humanities and social sciences published by the American Hungarian Educators Association at http://ahea.net/e-journal.

 As part of its mission to disseminate scholarship relating to Hungarian Studies to the broadest possible public worldwide, AHEA primarily publishes in English but articles in Hungarian will also be considered.
 With the same aim, the journal may occasionally also publish translations of seminal scholarship that has appeared in another language.
 It also regularly publishes research notes, review articles of current scholarly books and of dissertations, briefer reviews, theses abstracts, conference reports, and a bibliography of recent publications related to Hungarian Studies.

 AHEA: E-Journal is listed in DOAJ: Directory of Open Access Journals, www.doaj.org.